 Scanning spring calvers

-Scanning spring calving cows and heifers now will help identify empty animals which can be culled early.
-Early scanning, from 35 days after bull removal, gives a more accurate timing of pregnancy, which will be useful during the busy calving period next spring.
+Scan spring calving cows and heifers now to identify empty animals which can be culled early.
+Early scanning (from 35 days after bull removal) will give a more accurate timing of pregnancy which will be useful during the busy calving period next spring.
 Consider early weaning and/or introducing supplementary feed to allow these cows to be slaughtered or sold before the winter housing period.
+In addition to savings on winter feed, these cows may be sold before the traditional flow of cull cows onto the market after the main weaning period.

 Autumn calving cows

-On many farms autumn calving will now be well under way and close observation is needed both pre and post-calving.
-Large calf size is sometimes associated with autumn calving, particularly where grass has been plentiful and assistance may be required.
-Grass tetany can be a problem in autumn calving herds, particularly where there are stress triggers such as changeable weather or prolonged wet periods.
+On many farms autumn calving will now be well under way.
+Close observation is needed both pre and post calving.
+Large calf size can sometimes be associated with autumn calving, particularly where grass has been plentiful and assistance may be required.
+Grass tetany, caused by magnesium deficiency can sometimes be a problem in autumn calving herds, particularly where there are stress triggers such as changeable weather or prolonged wet periods.
+The most popular preventative measures include magnesium lick buckets and boluses.

-Nitrogen fertiliser can be applied up to 15 September if weather and ground conditions allow.
+Nitrogen fertiliser can still be applied up to 15th September if weather and ground conditions allow.
 Apply 40 kg nitrogen per hectare (30 units per acre) to younger swards and drier areas to provide extended grazing for young cattle and sheep.
-At the start of September there should ideally be 30 grazing days ahead of grass.
+At the start of September ideally there should be 30 grazing days of grass ahead.
 If ground conditions deteriorate on heavier soils, avoid poaching by housing cows and forward store cattle.
-Move stock quickly over the grazing blocks, ideally every one to three days, to avoid poaching in wet times and allow swards to recover.
+Move stock quickly over the grazing blocks, ideally every one to three days, to avoid poaching in wet periods and allow swards to recover.

 Prepared by: Pamela Gardiner